Home Loan Calculator - Calculate your repayments

 Calculate the cost of mortgage repayments.
 See how different interest rates, loan terms and more can affect a home loan’s cost.

 The result provided is an estimate only.
 Please read our for more information.

 Your estimated mortgage repayments

 at an interest rate of 5%

 Total loan repayments

 Based on your details, you can compare the following home loans

 What is a home loan calculator?

-Also called a "mortgage calculator" or a "home loan deposit calculator", a home loan calculator can help you to:
+Also called a "mortgage calculator", a home loan calculator can help you to:

 - Find a low rate: Work out the lowest interest rates you can afford, and how much you could save compared to a higher rate loan.